pdaether/Sublime-SymfonyCommander/README.md

 **_Integration of the Symfony 2 console right into Sublime Text 2_**

 This [Sublime Text 2](http://sublimetext.com/) package integrates the most common [Symfony 2](http://www.symfony.com) console commands right into your _lovely editor of choice &trade;_.
+Additional you get some great little helpers for writing Symfony2 code.

 It provides the following features:

+- Switching between Template and the corresponding Controller/Action
 - Clear the cache
 - Warmup an empty cache
 - Assetic: Dump all assets to the filesystem